Dragonmystic707/exalted-reincarnated/docs/Sidereals/Charms.md

 **Mins:** Performance 2, Serenity 1

-On completing a Project worth at least 10 PR, and that results in a grandiose ceremony--anything from a newborn’s naming to a funeral--the Celestial Bureaucracy smiles on those non-Exalted citizens who performed in the ceremony, blessing the inhabitants.
+On completing a Project worth at least 10 PR, and that results in a grandiose ceremony—anything from a newborn’s naming to a funeral—the Celestial Bureaucracy smiles on those non-Exalted citizens who performed in the ceremony, blessing the inhabitants.
 Crops grow larger, harmony and peace is enjoyed, and so on for a month.
 Any attempts to disrupt